This content outlines the objectives of the Foundation’s financial model.

 The Foundation for Public Code is a member-owned association.
 Its mission is to enable public-purpose software and policy that is open and collaborative.

-Examples of things we pay for are: codebase stewards’ and support staff salaries, travel to work with members, hosting and attending conferences and events, office expenses, and associated materials like the Standard for Public Code.
+Our core funding is used to cover all operational costs such as: staff salaries, work-related travel, hosting and attending conferences and events, office expenses, and associated materials like the Standard for Public Code.

 To achieve our mission, our operations prioritize long term sustainability for the benefit of our members.
 This means all core operations should be covered by membership dues.